Nikola Tesla

 Thank you for your prompt reply.
 I just ordered the book from Barnes and

 Noble.
 I hope it has what I am looking for.
-Early in my research I did meet
+Early in my research I did

 with Siemens Westinghouse in Canada but they were not that helpful.
-I will
+I

 look up Westinghouse in the USA, they might have a photograph I might be

 able to use.
 I will try the Belgrade museum also.
-Thank you very much for
+Thank you very much

 your advice.
-I will try sending you the photograph of the drawing and you do
+I will try sending you the photograph of the drawing and

 have my permission to use it on your website.
-The following is the written
+The following is the

 discription of the design.
 The sculpture will be unveiled July 9 2006.